elliotherriman/website/about.md

 ---
-layout: page
+layout: plain
 title: About
 permalink: /about/
+custom_css: plain
 ---

 Hi!
-I'm Elliot, and technically, I have an iMDB page.
+I'm Elliot Herriman, and technically, I have an iMDB page.

-I'm a writer and occasional film critic based in Western Australia.
-I'll be posting an assortment of pieces on here, both narrative and feature based.
-Some of them may be worth reading, but I can't make any promises.
+I'm a writer and occasional film critic based between Western Australia and New York.

-If you're looking for the complaints department, you can reach out to me on [Twitter](https://twitter.com/elliotherriman), or by email.
+Some minor claims to fame include...

+- Writing on *Undiscovered*, a short film screened at SXSW, Palm Springs, Clermont-Ferrand, and TIFF, among others.

+- Finalist for Scout Film Festival's Emerging Storytellers program, in collaboration with Sara Litzenberger.

+- I don't have a third thing yet.

+- But hey, hit me up, maybe we can work something out.